KnightSoul9/Currency_Converter/README.md

         .then((res) => setData(res[currency]))//storing the converted json data in a usestate nopt using the regular variable coz it will not get updated in the UI console.log(data);
 ```
+## Acknowledgements

+Special thanks to Hitesh Choudhary and his YouTube channel "Chai aur Code" for the helpful tutorial videos that guided and inspired the development of this project.

 ## Contributing